build-on-aws/content/AUTHOR_QUICK_START.md

 ## What We're Looking For

 :warning: January 27, 2023: BuildOn.AWS community content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
-Star or watch [this repository](https://github.com/build-on-aws/content/) for updates as we open this up to more community authors in the coming months. :warning:
+Star or watch [this repository](https://github.com/build-on-aws/content/) for updates as we open this up to more community authors in the coming months.

 ### Who Writes on BuildOn